 English Language Arts

-Students are assessed and placed in small groups based on their similar literacy skill regardless of grade level.
+Students in grades 6-7 are assessed and placed in small groups based on their similar literacy skill regardless of grade level.
 By integrating the middle school grades, it creates a greater opportunity to broaden social relationships within the community.

 Students are exposed to and study a variety of genre, such as fiction, including historical fiction, nonfiction, and poetry, in small skill-based groups.
 Students engage in literacy activities that strengthen their comprehension and critical thinking skills.